-CPCE Scores
+CPCE or CECE Scores

-Annual CPCE data is maintained and analyzed for each cohort.
+Annual CPCE or CECE data is maintained and analyzed for each cohort.
 The Chair analyzes the data to retain or dismiss adjunct instructors, revise course syllabi, change or keep textbooks, and identify strengths and weaknesses of the program.
-The CPCE scores are reviewed during the Data Review Graduate Counseling Department meeting usually held in June.
+The CPCE and CECE scores are reviewed during the annual Data Review Graduate Counseling Department meeting.